trailofbits/empirehacking.nyc/README.md

 ### Where

 Our location changes each meeting.
-Check our [Meetup](https://www.meetup.com/Empire-Hacking/events/231863227/) page for the latest available information.
+Check [Meetup](https://www.meetup.com/Empire-Hacking/events/231863227/) for the latest available information.
 Have a great event space?
 Ask us about [hosting](/about/#host-a-meetup).

 ### When